Data platform intelligence with full-stack context.

 Every change shows its blast radius

-Before you merge, Typedef traces impact from code to dashboards, pipelines, and consumers across online, streaming, and offline systems.
+Before you merge, Typedef traces impact from code through dashboards, pipelines, and consumers across your entire stack.

 The Data Context Layer

-A live, connected map of every definition, pipeline, dashboard, and system across your entire data platform.
-Not a catalog, not a metadata store, not another dashboard.
+A live, connected map of every definition, pipeline, dashboard, and system across your data platform.
+Always current, always traceable.

-The graph spans online systems of record, streaming infrastructure, and offline analytics so lineage survives the handoffs that usually break it.
+Spans systems of record, streaming infrastructure, and offline analytics.
+Lineage survives the handoffs that usually break it.

 Metrics and definitions are first-class nodes.
-When logic conflicts, you can see exactly where it diverges.
+When logic conflicts, you see exactly where it diverges.

-Any code change traces through models, pipelines, and dashboards to reveal blast radius before you merge.
+Trace any code change through models, pipelines, and dashboards.
+See the full blast radius before you merge.

 Enterprise-Grade Security